 These instructions are for resizing Portrait Format images for Digital Projection and Competition.
-If you want to resize a protrait format image you instead need to follow the instructions for Resizing Landscape Images.
+If you want to resize a portrait format image you instead need to follow the instructions for Resizing Landscape Images.

 The crop tool is still used but the width box is blank and the height box has the numbers 1050 px.
 You make your selected crop of the image and then go to image size to see the dimensions of the image.
 The vertical will be 1050 but the horizontal will be less than the 1400 required.